Stacy-JoyM/week1codechallenge/README.md

 The projects entails node operation in backend that takes in percentage grade from 0 -100 and generates a grade from A-E.

 ## Speed Detector
 ### Description
-The project entails node operation in backend that checks speed from 0 to 180 and outputs "Ok" for speed upto 70km/s.
+The project entails node operation in backend that checks speed from 0 to 180 and outputs "Ok" for speed 0km/s upto 70km/s.
 From 70km/s to a certain speed limit, it prints points.
 Once points exceed 12, the program prints "license suspended"

 ## Net Salary Calculator
 ### Description
-The project entails node operation in the baxked that calculates income tax, gross salary when basic salary and benefits are inputed.
+The project entails node operation in the backend that calculates income tax and gross salary when basic salary and benefits are inputed.

 ## Project Setup